Description

 Risk and Exploitability

 The CVSS score of 8.6 indicates high severity.
-EPSS is not available, so the exploitation probability remains uncertain, but the known exploitation path is straightforward: an attacker with administrative credentials uploads a malicious ZIP, then visits the public path to trigger the code.
+The EPSS score of < 1% indicates a very low, but non‑zero likelihood of exploitation, but the known exploitation path is straightforward: an attacker with administrative credentials uploads a malicious ZIP, then visits the public path to trigger the code.
 The vulnerability is not listed in CISA KEV, implying no known targeted exploitation yet.
 Nevertheless, the ability to run arbitrary code via a web request makes this a critical risk for exposed installations.
 The attack vector likely originates from authenticated super_admin actions, but once the plugin is uploaded, the code can be triggered via unauthenticated HTTP calls.

 Remediation